 In general, nuts are healthy snack options.
 Each type of nut has different nutritional benefits.
-This article aims to compare two members of the culinary nut group: pistachio vs walnut.
+This article aims to compare two members of the culinary nut group: pistachio vs. walnut.
 Both nuts are natural sources of micronutrients, certain minerals, and vitamins.
-Nowadays, these nuts are very popular in many dishes, including desserts.
+Nowadays, these nuts are prevalent in many dishes, including desserts.

+Pistachio belongs to the Anacardiaceae family.
 Pistachios are edible seeds of a small long-live tree that is probably originating from Central Asia.
-Pistachio belongs to the Anacardiaceae family.
-The most common pistachio types are the Noble pistachio, with green almond, and the Levante, with a yellow edible part.
+The most common pistachio types are the Noble pistachio, green almond, and the Levante, with a yellow edible part.

 Nuts of any tree of the genus Juglans are called walnuts.
-Walnut is not a true botanical nut, it is the edible seed of a drupe.
+Walnut is not a proper botanical nut; it is the edible seed of a drupe.
 There are two most common types of walnut: the Persian walnut and the black walnut.